Documentation

 node cd.tail next_some (cd2 : ChaseDerivation obs rules), cd2 <:+ cd cd2.next = some node

-A node is a member of the tail if and only if there is a subderivation where the node is in the next position.
-Part of this proof uses the induction principle defined above.
+A node is a member of the tail if and only if there is a subderivation where the node is in the ChaseDerivationSkeleton.next position.

 Subset Monotonicity of Facts in ChaseNodes #

-Since ChaseNodes always extend the previous facts, the fact sets can only be growing along the ChaseDerivation.
-This has a couple of convenient implications.
+Compared to ChaseDerivationSkeleton, we get a couple of nice implications out of the subset monotonicity of fact sets.
 For example, we can never see the same ChaseNode twice as otherwise the trigger in second occurrence would already be obsolete.

-theorem ChaseDerivation.facts_node_subset_every_mem {sig : Signature} [DecidableEq sig.P] [DecidableEq sig.C] [DecidableEq sig.V] {obs : ObsoletenessCondition sig} {rules : RuleSet sig} {cd : ChaseDerivation obs rules} (node : ChaseNode obs rules) :
+theorem ChaseDerivation.facts_node_subset_every_mem {sig : Signature} [DecidableEq sig.P] [DecidableEq sig.C] [DecidableEq sig.V] {obs : ObsolescenceCondition sig} {rules : RuleSet sig} {cd : ChaseDerivation obs rules} (node : ChaseNode obs rules) :

 node cdcd.head.facts node.facts